accordproject/techdocs/docs/ergo.md

 ## Status

+- The current implementation is considered *in development*, we welcome contributions (be it bug reports, suggestions for new features or improvements, or pull requests)
-- The current implementation supports compilation to JavaScript (for use in Cicero Templates and Hyperledger Fabric)
+- The currently compiler targets JavaScript (either standalone or for use in Cicero Templates and Hyperledger Fabric) and Java (experimental)